mendix/docs/content/developerportal/general/mendixprofile.md

 ### 2.4 Change Password

 Here you can change your password.
 By default, you are requested to change your password every 90 days.
-Only the **Company Admin** is allowed to change the experience period.
+Only the **Company Admin** is allowed to change the expiration period.

 These are the password requirements:

-* Use at least eight characters
+* At least eight characters long
-* Use letters and numbers
+* Constructed with at least one of each of:
+    * uppercase letter
+    * lowercase letter
+    * number
-* Use special characters (such as `!` `+` `@`)
+    * special character (such as `!` `+` `@`)
-* Mix lowercase and uppercase

 ## 3 Related Content